shinze/gulp-config/README.md

 $ gulp
 ```

-If you want a detail of every tasks avalaible
+If you want a detailed view of every tasks avalaible

 ```
 $ gulp -T